 Credits: 4 Elective

 Max.
 Marks: 100 Min.
 Passing Marks: 30

-Total No. of Lectures-Tutorials-Practical (in hours per week): L-P-T: 1-0-3
+Total No. of Lectures-Tutorials-Practical (in hours per week): L-T-P: 1-0-7

-• · · · · · · · · · · · · · · · · · · · Unit Тор oics No. of Lectures ı Publishing History, the act or process selling it to the public, printed work sale or distribution. - 15 II Combining Type and Images, Grids, G uides, and Aligning g Objects 15 III Define advanced publishing concepts create and maintain visual continuity advanced levels of skill in layout, des standards. in a document; an d demonstrate 15 IV Users: Identify the user groups that y User Survey: You are free to use inter field work but it is essential to speak purpose of this project. net resources for ι user survey and 15 V All aspects of its design, including the colors etc. should be incorporated in • • 60
+Unit Topics No. of Lectures 1 Publishing History, the act or process of producing (a printed work) and selling it to the public, printed work (as a book or magazine) made for sale or distribution.
+15 II Combining Type and Images, Grids, Guides, and Aligning Objects 15 III Define advanced publishing concepts; design and produce a project; create and maintain visual continuity in a document; and demonstrate advanced levels of skill in layout, design, and production using industry standards.
+15 IV Users: Identify the user groups that your product will target.
+User Survey: You are free to use internet resources for user survey and field work but it is essential to speak to at least a few real users for the purpose of this project.
+15 V All aspects of its design, including the layout, format, selection of fonts, colors etc. should be incorporated into the final prototype 60 Suggested Readings 2

-- 1. Design Research: Methods and Perspectives by Brenda Laurel and Peter Lunenfeld. - 2.
-Book Design By Andre Haslam - 3.
-On Book Design by Richard Hendel - 4.
-Bookmaking: Editing, Design, Production by Marshall Lee
+- Design Research: Methods and Perspectives by Brenda Laurel and Peter Lunenfeld.
+2. Book Design By Andre Haslam 3.
+On Book Design by Richard Hendel Bookmaking: Editing, Design, Production by Marshall Lee This course can be opted as an elective by the students of following subjects: Open for all Assignment Submissions, Suggested Continuous Evaluation Methods: Class Reviews & Presentations Course prerequisites: To study this course, a student must have had this subject in Open for all class/12th/certificate/diploma. - Suggested equivalent online courses: